Benjamin Wey

 Benjamin Wey (Benjamin Tianbing Wei, 魏天冰 (Wèi Tiānbīng)) is a Chinese-born US Wall Street financier and CEO of New York Global Group (NYGG).
 He began his financial career as an investment advisor and broker in Oklahoma in the late 1990s.
 Wey and NYGG were among the most active "facilitators and promoters" of reverse takeovers, which created Special-Purpose Acquisition Companies (SPAC) and allowed small Chinese companies to raise capital on U.S. markets, until reverse takeovers became the subject of a U.S. Securities and Exchange Commission investigation in 2011.

-Wey was indicted in September 2015 on federal charges of securities fraud, stock manipulation, money laundering, and wire fraud.
-He was accused of profiting from undisclosed, controlling ownership interests in several companies in the United States.
-In June 2017, the presiding judge threw out all evidence seized during a search on the grounds it violated the Fourth Amendment.
-As a result of the ruling, all charges were voluntary dismissed by prosecutors in August 2017.
-Since 2016 he has been facing a defamation suit stemming from statements in a digital magazine, The Blot, which he has used to attack journalists.
-The New York Court has ruled that TheBlot’s articles are protected under the First Amendment.
+In 2015, Wey was indicted on federal securities fraud and money laundering charges involving alleged undisclosed corporate ownership interests.
+However, in 2017, the presiding judge suppressed all seized evidence on the grounds that the search warrants violated the Fourth Amendment, leading prosecutors to voluntarily dismiss all charges that August.

+In a defamation suit filed against Wey in 2016, a New York court subsequently ruled that articles published in his digital magazine, TheBlot, are protected under the First Amendment.